 6. Weight loss can easily be achieved on a plant-based whole food diet by adjusting portion size and total calorie intake of your BALANCED meals to be in a slight calorie deficit.
 See this blog on protein and calorie consumption to help you calculate your total calories per day to be in a deficit.
 Why not have both – healthy weight loss/maintenance (and abs if you desire) and longevity.

 It is possible to lose weight and have ‘abs’ on a plant-based or ketogenic diet, however while from an energy point of view a calorie is essentially a calorie regardless of whether it comes from carbohydrates, fat or protein, not all calories come with equivalent nutrition.
-If you eat the same calories – let’s say 2,000 calories on a traditional Keto diet versus 2,000 calories on a balanced plant-based diet, which one do you think is going to help you thrive more and protect your Space Suit and ultimately lead to great longevity?
-Is it the diet that consist of high animal saturated fats, hormones, antibiotics, high carnitine, etc. or is the diet that gives you a balance of macronutrients, enough dietary fibre per day and also comes with with an immense amount of protective phytochemicals with antioxidant and anti-inflammatory properties?
+If you eat the same number of calories on a traditional ketogenic diet as a whole food plant-based diet, which one do you think is going to be better at protecting you against chronic disease and adding more years to your life?
+Is it the diet that consist of high animal protein, saturated fats, dietary cholesterol, heme iron, nitrates etc or is the diet that’s rich in plant protein, unrefined carbohydrates, dietary fibre, unsaturated fats and an immense amount of protective phytochemicals with antioxidant and anti-inflammatory properties?